justinmahar/netlify-domain-redirector/README.md

 ## Demo

-The following Netlify site will redirect to this project repo on GitHub:
+The following instance of Netlify Redirector will redirect to this project repo (`https://github.com/justinmahar/netlify-redirector`):

 [netlify-redirector-demo.netlify.app](https://netlify-redirector-demo.netlify.app/)